arafMustavi/arafMustavi/README.md

 ### Hi there 👋
 ## I'm Araf Mustavi
 ### An undergrad student of Computer Science and Engineering from BUET
-- 🔭 I’m currently working on a blockchain project's Front End Development!
+- 🔭 I’m currently working on building a game in Unity
-- 🌱 I’m currently learning Quantum Computing basics and AR-VR Development!
+- 🌱 I’m currently learning Quantum Computing basics from Qiskit and AR-VR Development!
-- 👯 I’m looking to collaborate on Data Science Competitions
+- 👯 I’m looking to collaborate on Data Science Competitions.
+Attending courses on World Quant University
 - 🤔 I’m looking for help with Bangla Optical Character Recognition
 - 💬 Ask me about Blockchain based use-case
 - 📫 How to reach me: arafmustavi@gmail.com